South Korea looks to 16-year-old Casey Phair to lead rebuild after Women's World Cup elimination

 From a performance side, South Korea closed its tournament with strong play in a 1-1 draw that eliminated both teams.
 But sending home the two-time champion Germans is considered one of the biggest upsets in tournament history.

-From the emotional side, it was likely the final game for this current South Korean team, which is expecting significant turnover with 32-year-old So-Yun among those on the way out.
+From the emotional side, it was likely the final game for this current South Korean team, which is expecting significant turnover with 32-year-old Ji So-yun among those on the way out.

 South Korea coach Colin Bell is ready for new players.